bachya/lp-vault-manager/README.md

 LP Vault manager is an [Alfred 2](http://www.alfredapp.com/) workflow to interact with a [LastPass](http://www.lastpass.com) vault.

-It currently carries the following functionality:
+With it, you can:

-* Searching an individual vault
+* search an individual vault.
+* launch a vault URL in the default browser.
-* Copying a vault item's username
+* copy a vault item's username.
-* Copying a vault item's password
+* copy vault item's password.
-* Generating a random password
+* generate a random password.

 ## Initializing the Workflow